 New Lawyer Training:

-Jennifer Armstrong, McDonald Hopkins LLC.
+McDonald Hopkins LLC.

 The Criminal Law Committee is a substantive law committee formed to better suit the needs of federal criminal law practitioners.
 The Committee works with out Court, our Federal Defender's office and our U.S. Attorney's office to create programming and to address concerns unique to the federal criminal law practice.